amandamancini/NYC-natural-light/README.md

 -general algorithm outlie

 ## Methods
-The workflow to generate irradiance data is as follows:
 ### In QGIS application
 1) I created one DEM for Manhattan by moasicking together DEMs using the GDAL Merge tool in the QGIS application using the following parameters:
     - Output Data Type: Float32